hongwei8sun/hongwei8sun.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the Harvard John A. Paulson School of Engineering and Applied Sciences.
-I currently works on solar geoengineering research.
-I am broadly interested in climate research and numerical modeling.
-In the past, I studied the climatic impacts of wind farms using numerical models.
+I am broadly interested in model development and climate dynamics, I studied the climatic impacts of wind farms using numerical models.
 Prior to Harvard, I earned an M.S. from Tsinghua University in Atmospheric Sciences, and B.S./B.A. from Sun Yat-Sen University in Atmospheric Sciences.